 We use our BioLite when camping but it also provides peace of mind if we encounter an emergency situation.
 It boils water lightening fast and packs up into an easy to carry bundle making it great for travel and emergencies.

 While definitely NOT Keto, we went with a Gluten-Free Emergency Food Bucket from NuManna, they are also non-GMO, free of soy, MSG, and Aspartame, and HFCS.

 If you do want a low-carb solution to long-term food storage here is what we’re planning on doing in the future when we have more space:

 Invest in a freeze-dryer - this will allow you to freeze-dry just about anything and store it for 20+ years when stored correctly in an airtight container with an oxygen absorber.
 You can freeze-dry your favorite foods and recipes, not only will this be perfect for long-term food storage but also camping, backpacking, and other sports outings as well.
 Freeze-dried food also retains 97% of its vitamins and minerals.
 Harvest Right has multiple great options including a unit that will fit on a countertop.

-FEMA recommends just 3 days of water supply for each person but experts say that in case of certain emergencies, water supply could be down for much longer than 3 days.
-This will depend on your location and water disasters you need to plan for.
+FEMA recommends just 3 days of water supply for each person but experts say that in case of certain emergencies, the water supply could be down for much longer than 3 days.
+This will depend on your location and what type of disasters you need to plan for.

 It is easy to be overwhelmed before, during, and after a disaster.
 Talk with your family, share your concerns, and come up with a plan.
 Different emergencies call for different actions, so take the time to discuss the most likely disasters you need to be prepared for.
 Right now is the perfect time to discuss a plan for your home or office, and while you are thinking about it go ahead and make a plan for an emergency in which you may have to evacuate (i.e., severe weather, house fire, chemical spill, etc…).